d0n601/CSUS-CSC154/Lab2/README.md

 ![metasploit_reverseshell](./writeup/images/metasploit_reverseshell.png)
 **Figure 17:** Reverse shell via Metasploit.

-We now have a shell on the target machine as the user `www-data`.
+We now have a shell on the target machine as the user `www-data` (we've done it two different ways).
 It is time to escalate our privileges to root.

 ### Root